netlight/my-finance-pal-backend/README.md

 At the end, we hope that this helps you on your journey on becoming an amazing software developer and we hope you have fun exploring the universe of backend engineering :)

+**Disclaimer: A lot of the standard Node.js/Express code was to some parts inspired, to some copied over from [PracticaJS](https://github.com/practicajs/practica).
+Please have a look at their work and examples as it gives you a great starting point and references when it comes to best practices with Node.js development.
+Also have a look at the [Express Typescript Generator](https://www.npmjs.com/package/express-generator-typescript), which we also used to create the initial setup of our app.**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>